hashicorp/packer/website/source/docs/builders/openstack.html.markdown

     server in.
 If this isn't specified, the default enforced by your OpenStack cluster will be used.
 This may be required for some OpenStack clusters.

+-   `endpoint_type` (string) - The endpoint type to use.
+Can be any of "internal", "internalURL", "admin", "adminURL", "public", and "publicURL".
+By default this is "public".

 -   `floating_ip` (string) - A specific floating IP to assign to this instance.
-    `use_floating_ip` must also be set to true for this to have an affect.

--   `floating_ip_pool` (string) - The name of the floating IP pool to use to allocate a floating IP. `use_floating_ip` must also be set to true for this to have an affect.
+-   `floating_ip_pool` (string) - The name of the floating IP pool to use to allocate a floating IP.

 -   `insecure` (boolean) - Whether or not the connection to OpenStack can be done over an insecure connection.
 By default this is false.